IT21161056/University-Timetable-Management-System-API-/README.md

-# University Timetable Management System API
+S# University Timetable Management System API

 The University Timetable Management API simplifies class scheduling for students, faculty, and administrative staff.
 Prioritizing security, data integrity, and ease of use, it offers a reliable solution for managing university schedules.